misomip/misomip.github.io/misomip2_dir/misomip2_MIPkitW_README.md

 For more specific use of some of the MIPkit-W data, we encourage people to cite the original data (see references below).

+### IceSurfVel\_MIPkitW\_2000-2019 : annual maps of ice surface velocity (in m/year) between 2000 and 2019

+Surface-parallel velocity vectors are provided on the common MISOMIP2 grid with regular grid spacing of 1 km.
+Data were calculated as a weighted average of all available Earth observation data from the MeaSUREs project ([Rignot et al. 2014](https://doi.org/10.5067/MEASURES/CRYOSPHERE/nsidc-0545.001) and [Mouginot et al. 2017](https://doi.org/10.5067/9T4EPQXTJYW9)) and MeaSUREs ITS_LIVE project ([Gardner et al. 2022](http://doi:10.5067/6II6VW8LLWJ7)), with weights corresponding to the inverse square error of the original datasets.
+Propagated errors and a mask indicating the original data sources for each grid point are also included.

+### IceSurfElChange\_MIPkitW\_1992-2019 : annual maps of surface elevation change (in m) between 1992 and 2019, relative to 16-Dec-2013

+Surface elevation changes are provided on the common MISOMIP2 grid with regular grid spacing of 1 km.
+Data were calculated as a weighted average of available Earth observation data from MeaSUREs ITS\_LIVE ([Nilsson et al. 2023](https://doi.org/10.5067/L3LSVDZS15ZV)) for the grounded ice and MeaSUREs ITS_LIVE data ([Paolo et al. 2023](https://doi.org/10.5067/SE3XH9RXQWAM)) for floating ice.
+Propagated errors and a mask indicating the original data sources for each grid point are also included.

 ### Oce3d\_MIPkitW\_* : 3-dimensional temperature and salinity (horizontal slices every 100m)

 The hydrographic properties provided on horizontal sections at 15 depths come from the CTD measurements obtained from late December to early March during the [Alfred Wegener Institute](https://www.awi.de/en/) Polarstern cruises ANT-XII/3 ([Schroeder, 2010](https://doi.org/10.1594/PANGAEA.742581)), PS82 ([Schroeder, 2014](https://doi.org/10.1594/PANGAEA.833299)), PS96 ([Schroeder, 2016](https://doi.org/10.1594/PANGAEA.859040)) and PS111 ([Janout, 2019](https://doi.org/10.1594/PANGAEA.897280)), which cover years 1995, 2014, 2016 and 2018, respectively.